Welcome to Mavenlink!

 - To change your password, select Password & Authorizations.

-- If you use Google’s G Suite integration, you can sync your Google Apps data with Mavenlink.
+- If you use the Google Workspace integration, you can sync your Google Workspace data with Mavenlink.

 - You can export pertinent project data via CSV or Excel using the Your Exports selection.